Smoking that first brisket can be intimidating, but with these smoked brisket recipes and tips you should have little trouble.

-Slather this liquid onto the smoking brisket every half hour or so.
+Slather this liquid onto the brisket every half hour or so.
 You'll be adding flavor and moist goodness to the meat as the wisps of smoke gently lick its surface.

-Smoked low and slow, these smoked brisket recipes create tasty, tender meat that you'll be proud to serve.
+Smoked low and slow, these brisket recipes create tasty, tender meat that you'll be proud to serve.
 A platter full of sliced brisket, a loaf of bread, some home made barbecue sauce, and a big bowl of smoky baked beans makes for a great weekend feast!

 Barbeque Brisket Rub